|Le Choisel||Self Catering||Flexible||4||8||4||Single fold-up bed|

 Outdoor games include archery, boules and croquet.

 There is a patio area with tables and chairs leading out from the French windows in the lounge so guests can sit and relax and enjoy the panoramic views across the valley.
-There is also a charcoal bbq for guests to use.
+There is also a charcoal bbq for guests to use, and a garden seating area also with panoramic views.

 Off-road parking is available for up to 3 cars.